randyp/jdbj/README.md

 #### Guiding Principles
-* no *connection handles* - just use the Connection as an argument to execute methods immutable objects
+* no *connection handles* - just use the Connection as an argument to execute methods on immutable objects
-* where possible, bubble up the SQLException (not possible in Stream.tryAdvance)
+* bubble up the SQLException where possible, not possible in Stream.tryAdvance
-* use immutable builders to capture the query intent long before query execution
+* immutable builders to capture the query intent, BatchedInsert Builders are mutable
-* hide the PreparedStatement as much as possible during the binding phase so that we can...
+* use PreparedColumn to hide PreparedStatement
-* use named parameters only
+* Named parameters only, no positional parameters
-* assume that we are using read only, fetch forward cursors
+* fetch forward, read only cursors
-* no external dependencies (ahhh I want my guava!!!)
+* no external dependencies (where did my guava go?)

 #### Credits
 To the [jdbi team](http://jdbi.org/) for authoring jdbi.
 Much of jdbj is based on jdbi.